 From September to November 2017, Refuse Fascism protests led to speculation that Antifa groups would launch a violent insurrection against the federal government.
 On September 29, 2017, eight Refuse Fascism antifa protestors shut down traffic on U.S. Highway 101 in Los Angeles for twenty minutes at rush hour, carrying signs that spelled out “Nov.
 4 It Begins.”
 November 4 referred to a day of nationwide demonstrations which Refuse Fascism had organized in several United States cities.

 Given the group’s Antifa history, rumors began to circulate on Facebook that the protests would be violent and targeted at white Americans; the claims were eventually picked up by conspiracy theorist Alex Jones.
-This was proven false when, on November 4, Refuse Fascism was only able to muster a few small protests with less than a thousand people each, with only 300 attending the main demonstration in New York City.
+This was proven false when, on November 4, Refuse Fascism was only able to muster a few small protests with fewer than 1,000 people each, with only 300 attending the main demonstration in New York City.

-Sunsara Taylor and Carl Dix are co-founders of Refuse Fascism, both radical left-wing activists associated with the RCP.
+Sunsara Taylor and Carl Dix are co-founders of Refuse Fascism, both radical left-wing activists associated with the Revolutionary Communist Party.
 Taylor is an avid supporter of the RCP platform advanced by party president Bob Avakian, which preaches the achievement of communist ideals through outright revolution.
-Taylor is on the advisory board of World Can’t Wait, another communist organization aimed at exposing the “crimes” of the United States government which was originally initiated to drive President George W. Bush from office.
-Taylor is an outspoken pro-abortion advocate, leading the 2013 Abortion Rights Freedom Ride in order to claim the moral high ground for the pro-abortion movement.
+Taylor is on the advisory board of World Can’t Wait, another communist organization aimed at exposing the “crimes” of the United States government that was originally initiated to drive President George W. Bush from office.
+Taylor is an outspoken pro-abortion advocate, leading the 2013 Abortion Rights Freedom Ride, a campaign to promote the pro-abortion movement.

-Carl Dix is a founding member of the RCP who advocates for a full communist revolution in the United States.
-Dix served two years in Leavenworth Military Penitentiary for refusing to fight in the war in Vietnam.
+Carl Dix is a founding member of the Revolutionary Communist Party who advocates for a full communist revolution in the United States.
+Dix served two years in Leavenworth Military Penitentiary for refusing to fight in the Vietnam War.